 This is the ‘start’ of the Romanian deadlift.

 Maintaining a straight back, push your hips back a little, until you feel your glutes, hamstrings and lower back engage.
 Slightly bend your knees and maintain this position.

-Step 4: With the ever-straight back, slight bend in the knees and the hips pushed back, slowly lower the bar towards the floor.
+With the ever-straight back, slight bend in the knees and the hips pushed back, slowly lower the bar towards the floor.
 Feel your hamstrings and glutes under tension the whole time.

-How to progress the Romanian Deadlift
+How to progress the Romanian deadlift

 The clean grip is a double-overhand grip that will strengthen the forearms.
 It also has an effective crossover into weightlifting as it helps with the clean.

 Either way, you’ll certainly do no harm by adding this versatile and important exercise to your workouts.